KILTprotocol/spec-ext-credential-api/readme.md

 #### 2. Extension or dApp sends credential

-The extension must only send the credential with active consent of the user.
+The extension MUST only send the credential with active consent of the user.
-The `challenge` from the previous message must be signed using the private key of the identity which owns the credential.
+The `challenge` from the previous message MUST be signed using the private key of the identity which owns the credential.
 This prevents replay attacks by confirming the ownership of this identity.

-The dApp must verify in the backend that the signature of `signedChallenge` returned by the extension matches its identity to prevent replay attacks.
+The dApp MUST verify in the backend that the signature of `signedChallenge` returned by the extension matches its identity to prevent replay attacks.

 |||